Pre-Action Steps: Let’s talk about this!

 Not sure how to conduct a Pre-Action Meeting?
 Nervous about creating a correct Pre-Action Report?
 We are here to help!

-If you are in need of any assistance with regard to initiating proceedings in Court and holding a Pre-Action Meeting, please contact us on 08 7001 6135 and book an appointment with myself or my colleagues Rich Stanley and Danial Esmaili.
+If you are in need of any assistance with regard to initiating proceedings in Court and holding a Pre-Action Meeting, please contact us on 08 7001 6135 and book an appointment with Rich Stanley and Danial Esmaili.